 “Personal violence is for the amateur in dominance, structural violence is the tool of the professional.
 The amateur who wants to dominate uses guns; the professional uses social structure.” –Johan Galtung

-Skyboat Media, together with Blackstone Publishing, is proud to bring Douglas Valentine’s THE CIA AS ORGANIZED CRIME and TDY to audio.
+Skyboat Media, together with Blackstone Publishing, is proud to bring Douglas Valentine’s THE CIA AS ORGANIZED CRIME, TDY, and PISCES MOON to audio.

 Continuing the work he began with THE PHOENIX PROGRAM, THE STRENGTH OF THE WOLF, and THE STRENGTH OF THE PACK, Valentine delves into the shadowy world of America’s Central Intelligence Agency and exposes the connection between the CIA and current social and political events around the world, including the United States.